barbinbrad/bible/README.md

 The basic gist is that a puppeteer web-scraper saves the results to SQLite database, which is then used to statically render each chapter of the Bible, with some navigation in Vue.

-To create the "perfect" website using the imperfect repo, run `npm run scrape && npm run build`.
+To build the "perfect" website using the imperfect repo, run `npm run build`.
 The static site is generated in the `output` folder.
 To run the site locally run `cd ./output && python -m http.server`.

+To run the scraper, set the version in `config.js` and run `npm run scrape`.

 What makes a "perfect" website?
 ------